-Learn how to make a Flying Geese quilt block and master the 'connector corner' technique.
+Learn how to make a Flying Geese quilt block and master the 'Connector' or 'Folded' corner technique.

 The result is a 'faux half square triangle' shape—with no bias edges to stretch out of whack.